hydroGR/evalhyd/__source/functionalities/conditional-masking.rst

 where:

-- ``<var>`` is the streamflow variable to use to generate the mask and can be the observed streamflow `q_obs` (and, for probabilist evaluation only, the median or the mean across the predicted ensemble members `q_prd_median` or `q_prd_mean`, respectively) ;
+- ``<var>`` is the streamflow variable to use to generate the mask and can be the observed streamflow `q_obs` (and, for probabilistic evaluation only, the median or the mean across the predicted ensemble members `q_prd_median` or `q_prd_mean`, respectively) ;
 - ``<opr>`` can be one of the following operators: `>`, `<`, `>=`,